 If the water elements are faulty (and if this is the only problem), you can have them replaced or repaired.
 This is usually a better option than purchasing a completely new unit.

-The water coming out of your tap should be colourless.
-It may seem hazy from time to time because of higher pressure but should turn colourless once the pressure evens out.
+The water coming out of your tap should be colorless.
+It may seem hazy from time to time because of higher pressure but should turn colorless once the pressure evens out.

 If you notice the water is rusty or brownish, or if there are dark particles present, it’s usually the water heater that is the problem.

-Sedimentation can cause changes in water colour, and it may appear brownish.
+Sedimentation can cause changes in water color, and it may appear brownish.
 If this is the situation, you may face a serious health hazard in your home.

-It’s smart to have a professional clean your unit or to leave the water running to see if the colour of the water returns to being colourless.
+It’s smart to have a professional clean your unit or to leave the water running to see if the color of the water returns to being colorless.
 If this doesn’t work, it may mean your tank is rusty inside.